cameroncodeert/Sleeping-Bag-Project-Cameron-/README.md

     if not redirect to register view
     given your authentication staus either directed to login passworpage (here you will be given the option to register instead) or to the landing page)

+## Particpant
+### models.py
+- unicity check for date of birth, first_name and last_name combination
+### views.py and participant_details
+- write a custom jinja function to maange more thatn 2 sleeping bads and conditionnaly render the swap button
+## Sleeeping Bag
+## models.py
+- last_washing_cycle should be updated only when is_washed go from false to true
+## forms.py
+- add last_washing_cycle as a read_only field